Louie B. Nunn Center for Oral History: Oral History Metadata Synchronizer (OHMS)

 In 2008, the Nunn Center launched the Oral History Metadata Synchronizer (OHMS) online interface that synchronizes searchable text to audio and video.
 This free and open-source software system, designed by Nunn Center director Doug Boyd, Ph.D., enhances access to online oral history by empowering users to link from their search results to corresponding moments in the oral history interview.
 The OHMS system was featured in an article in the Chronicle of Higher Education in July 2011.

 SPOKEdb

 In October 2011, the Nunn Center launched SPOKEdb, the online catalog and repository containing records for each oral history interview and project in the Nunn Center's archival collection.
 Designed by Doug Boyd, Ph.D., SPOKEdb functions as the primary access point for the Nunn Center's oral history collection.
 Initially, SPOKEdb was designed for Drupal, and in more recent years SPOKEdb uses Omeka as the content management system.
 The initial migration to Omeka was managed by Eric Weig and Michael Slone, current development of SPOKEdb is managed by Eric Weig.
-Doug Boyd, In addition to functioning as an online catalog and repository, SPOKEdb functions as an oral history collection management tool.
+In addition to functioning as an online catalog and repository, SPOKEdb functions as an oral history collection management tool.